-SACE Capabilities Policy

-1 Introduction

 The capabilities comprise an integrated and interconnected set of knowledge, skills, and understandings that students develop and use in their learning through SACE subjects.

-Students develop their ‘capabilities’ when they apply knowledge and skills confidently, effectively and appropriately in changing circumstances, both in their learning at school, and their training and lives outside school.
+Students develop their ‘capabilities’ when they apply knowledge and skills confidently, effectively and appropriately in changing circumstances in their learning at school.

-Through its subjects, the SACE Board fosters the development of a common set of capabilities to ensure that all students, whatever their learning pathways, are able to develop and demonstrate the knowledge, skills, and understandings for success in the SACE and beyond.

-2 Principles

-The following principles guide the integration of the capabilities in the SACE:

-that SACE is underpinned by a set of capabilities

-that all SACE subjects include the capabilities as appropriate in both curriculum and assessment

-that all students are entitled to build upon their understanding and development of the capabilities as they are essential to the development of successful learners, confident and creative individuals, and active and informed citizens.

-3 Statement

 There are seven capabilities that underpin the SACE:

 literacy